manpep/manpep.github.io/_pages/about.md

 News
 ======
+**October 2025:** I was appointed as an Adjunct Lecturer at the Panteion University.

 **October 2025:** My article "Nikolaos Plastiras’ Governments and the Greek-American Relations (1950-1952)”, was published in _Athens Journal of History_.

 **September 2025:**	I was selected as a Visiting Research Fellow at the University of the Peloponnese (Department of Political Science and International Relations).